moebiussurfing/ofxSoundDevicesManager/README.md

 ## Features
 - Select input and output devices by GUI.
 - Auto store/Recall settings on startup/exit.
-- Plot preview waveforms.
+- Plot preview waveforms and VU meters.
 - Enable bypass channels.
 - Display list devices.
-- Windows only!
+- Windows only for the momment!

 ## Usage